Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

-Here's a German sauerkraut casserole that uses up some leftovers and makes them into a marvelous dinner that's quick and easy.
+Here's a German sauerkraut casserole recipe, Sauerkrautauflauf, that uses up some leftovers and makes them into a marvelous quick and easy dinner.
+And what's most important, this is not just a boring leftover dinner.

-If you've got some leftover ham and potatoes, just add a few extra items, put it in the oven, and turn up the polka music.
+If you have some leftover kielbasa or ham and potatoes, just add some tangy sauerkraut and cheese along with some staple items already in the cupboard, put it in the oven and turn up the polka music.

-In fact, you'll PLAN on making extras so that you end up with leftovers for this.
+In fact, next time you'll PLAN on making extras so that you end up with leftovers just so you can make this easy kielbasa recipe.

 Don't have any leftover potatoes?
 Check Oma Says below.